ascherer/web/index.md

 so you may want to study these pairs in parallel.
 Care has been taken to keep the section numbers for the main parts intact.

+Although not all the programs here are written or maintained by Donald Knuth, it is more convenient for everything to be collected in one place for reading and searching.
+And they all stem from the system that Knuth created.

 Note that all `WEB` programs are mogrified from Pascal code to C code before compilation, so further modifications and amendments will occur “for the real thing,” i.e., the production of the executable `WEB` programs.
 (The `CWEB`